Karunamon/tkwaremmb/content/post/the-certificate-authority-racket.md

 ## Outsourcing trust is a horrible idea

-This supposedly through and comprehensive audit doesn't stop CA's from being broken into and bad certificates issued.
+This supposedly through and comprehensive audit doesn't stop CAs from being broken into and bad certificates issued.
 Entire CA companies, such as [DigiNotar](https://threatpost.com/final-report-diginotar-hack-shows-total-compromise-ca-servers-103112/77170/), have been broken into and hackers have issued their own certificates for very